Short on time? Here’s the best no-logs VPN in 2023:

 What are VPN logs?

-VPN logs are a set of data a VPN provider collects from the VPN app you install on your device.
+They are data a VPN collects from the VPN app you install on your device.
 There are 2 types of VPN logs:

 - Usage logs.
 They contain information about your activities while connected to the VPN.
 You should avoid any VPN that keeps usage logs, as they are terrible for your privacy since they track the sites you visit and the files you download.
 None of the VPNs on this list store usage logs.